 - 1. Submit to the Graduate Admissions Office a completed graduate application for admission with payment of appropriate application fee; - 2.
-Submit two letters of recommendation from previous academic faculty and/or from current or previous supervisors, if employed.
-Letters of recommendation should attest to the student's fitness for managerial leadership and discuss interpersonal and organizational skills; - 3.
 Demonstrate satisfactory performance as an undergraduate by providing a complete set of official undergraduate transcripts to the Graduate Admissions Office.